Skip to content

 Do's and Don'ts

-• Do: Use vitamin C in the morning and always finish with adequate SPF.
+• Do: Use Vitamin C in the morning and always finish with enough SPF.

-• Do: Reduce dosage or alternate days if irritation occurs.
+• Do: Reduce dosage or alternate days if irritation appears.

-• Don't: Pair L-ascorbic acid directly with strong peels if your skin is reactive.
+• Don't: Combine L-ascorbic acid directly with strong exfoliating steps if your skin reacts easily.

-• Don't: Layer too many actives at once when you’re starting out.
+• Don't: Layer too many actives at the same time when you are just starting.

 Order by product format